… the Software

 - First, download this resource package of samples and galleries.
 This will unpack into a folder called “bitKlavier resources” which needs to be installed in your Documents folder so that bitKlavier can find the default samples and know where to look for custom galleries.

-- Next, download the binaries (application and plugin files), for Mac or for Windows.
+- Next, download the binaries (application and plugin files; see links below).
 The main applications can be placed anywhere, and they should work as long as you have the resources folder above in your Documents folder.
-The VST binaries should be put wherever you keep plugins (on Mac, this is likely ~/Library/Audio/Plug-Ins/VST, on Windows this is likely C:/Program Files/VstPlugins/), and the AudioUnit (“bitKlavier.component” binary) should be placed in (most likely) ~/Library/Audio/Plug-Ins/Components directory.
+The VST binaries should be put wherever you keep plugins (on Mac, this is likely ~/Library/Audio/Plug-Ins/VST, on Windows this is likely C:\Program Files\VstPlugins\), and the AudioUnit (“bitKlavier.component” binary) should be placed in (most likely) ~/Library/Audio/Plug-Ins/Components directory.

-We have also started making handy setup videos on our site.
+A manual is in the works, and we have started making handy setup videos on our site.

 Also, please check in on the forums, post questions and answers there!